HMS Mary Rose (1915): Design and development

+Construction and career

-The convoy had sailed from Norway on 16 October; at dawn on the following day, the captain of the Mary Rose, Lieutenant-Commander Fox, observed two warships approaching.
+Laid down by Swan Hunter & Wigham Richardson at their shipyard in Wallsend, Mary Rose was launched on 8 October 1915.
+The vessel was deployed as part of the Grand Fleet, joining the Twelfth Destroyer Flotilla.
+The destroyer was one of eight based at Lerwick that operated an escort service for convoys between Norway and the Shetland Islands.
+On 16 October 1917, along with fellow destroyer Strongbow and the armed trawlers Elise and P. Fannon, left Lerwick to meet with an incoming convoy that had sailed from Norway on 16 October.
+At dawn on the following day, the captain of the Mary Rose, Lieutenant-Commander Fox, observed two warships approaching.
 Their profiles and dark-grey colour led him to assume they were British light cruisers, and recognition signals were duly transmitted.
-The approaching ships were in fact the German cruisers SMS Brummer and SMS Bremse, despatched as part of a plan by Admiral Reinhard Scheer to supplement U-boats with high speed surface raiders.
+The approaching ships were in fact the German light cruisers SMS Brummer and SMS Bremse, despatched as part of a plan by Admiral Reinhard Scheer to supplement U-boats with high speed surface raiders.
+The convoy was then 70 mi east of Lerwick.